prasadlan/xman/README.md

 - The page will be available even if your extension is disabled

 ## Performing updates
-If your extension needs some db adjustments after a code update, you might implement a `hook_update_N()` (check [New hooks available](#new-hooks-available) section to know how to do that).
+If in the middle of way your extension needs some database adjustments, or if you need to run a version update script, XMan provides a mechanism - called  `hook_xman_update_N()` - to do these things inside your extension (check [this section](#hook_xman_update_n) to know how it works).

-After implementing your update function, go to **Control Center > Extensions Manager (Xman)**.
-Then you should see your update listed at "Available updates" section.
+After implementing your update function, you should see at  **Control Center > Extensions Manager (Xman)** an "Available updates" section, where you are able to see a list of all pending updates, and execute them.

+This way, everytime an user of your extension updates the code, this person will be able to check for updates and run them without any external or special procedure.